infn-esc/sesame26/basic/environment.md

 [me@mylaptop ~]$ scp .ssh/config esc1:.ssh/
 ```

-Now you should be able to log in passwordless from your laptop to esc1 and from esc1 to esc2.
+Now you should be able to login passwordless:

+* from your laptop to esc1
+* from esc1 to esc2.
+* from esc2 to esc1

 This passwordless login(s) will be important for the MPI exercises.

 Try the following, type yes when asked to add a fingerprint (this will be asked only during the first attempt).

 ```shell